WHY I BECAME THE SEA

 I was raised to be a pacifist, but I learned the hard way there are exceptions.
 Some people, most of them male, are deaf to moral argument.
 They have to be shown how their bullying feels, and then forced to stop.

 Maybe I went too far in the dream, maybe I need to forgive.
-But isn't that truer of bullies?
-What do they need, what makes them change, if not a punishing lesson?
+But isn't it bullies that need to change?
+And it takes a lot to get through to them!

-If you have an alternative, you're welcome to supply it.
-In the meantime (and this is a mean time), I'll be doing my best to trap guys of this sort and immobilize them--in hot water or not.
+If you have an alternative, by all means use it.
+In the meantime (and this is a mean time), I'll be doing my best to trap bullies and immobilize them--in hot water or not.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books